Apply for a disabled person's bus pass

 You will need to provide

-- a recent, colour, passport sized photograph of yourself, (if applying by post print your name and date of birth on the back).
-Your photograph, which must show your head and shoulders only, be without head gear (except on religious or medical grounds) and be front facing and alone, will be printed on the bus pass so that you can be identified as the pass holder when travelling.
+- a recent, colour, passport sized photograph of yourself or child if applying on their behalf, (if applying by post print your name and date of birth on the back).
+Your photograph, which must show your head and covered shoulders only, be without head wear (except on religious or medical grounds) and be front facing and alone, will be printed on the bus pass so that you can be identified as the pass holder when travelling.
 We cannot accept photographs that are obscured or marked.

 If you don’t have the above documents, you will need to provide alternative evidence.
 Your name and address must be the same as provided on your application form.